DPassarelli/procmonest/README.md

 ## Safety features

-In order to avoid any misuse (whether intentional or not), this module launches the command `npm start` without any other arguments.
-The current working directory is set to the folder containing the `package.json` file.
+In order to avoid any misuse (whether intentional or not), the current working directory is set to the folder containing the parent project's `package.json` file.

 ## License